KostaProsenikov/lodash/README.md

 # Usage

-You can run the scripts using `npm start` and the script will be a js file from the ts;
+You can run the scripts using `npm start` and the script will bundle together js files from the ts;

 # Main file
 Main file is the file.ts, which holds information about lodash library and its usage